-The above base cases were initially based on the 2008 NPCC base cases.
-However, the NYS and outside area representations in these cases have since been reviewed and updated based on information provided to NYISO up through around March 21, 2009.
+The above base cases were initially based on the 2010 NPCC base cases.
+However, the NYS and outside area representations in these cases have been reviewed and updated based on information provided to NYISO up through around March 21, 2011.

-The first case is the base case that was used for the NYISO Winter 2008/2009 Operating Study.
-The second case is the base case being used for the NYISO Summer 2009 Operating Study.
+The first case is the base case that was used for the NYISO Winter 2010/2011 Operating Study.
+The second case is the base case being used for the NYISO Summer 2011 Operating Study.
 In general, these cases represent the existing transmission system and system conditions as were expected to occur at the time of the respective seasonal peak load.
 These cases would be appropriate for use as a starting point for near-term transmission studies.

-The last six cases represent the planned transmission system and forecasted system conditions in future years, in this case, 2014 and 2019.
-In general, the NYS representations in these cases include only those future new or modified generation and transmission facilities that: (1) have undergone a System Reliability Impact Study by NYISO and have either received the appropriate regulatory approvals, or are in the regulatory approval process; or (2) are proposed by Transmission Owners.
+The last six cases represent the planned transmission system and forecasted system conditions in future years, in this case, 2016 and 2021.
+In general, the NYS representations in these cases include only those future new or modified generation and transmission facilities that: (1) have met the qualifications to be included in a NYISO Interconnection Facilities Study (IFS); or (2) have been proposed by Transmission Owners.
 Other proposed new or modified generation and transmission facilities that may be under study are not represented.
 These cases would be appropriate for use as a starting point for longer-term transmission planning studies.
-NYISO expects to use these base cases as a starting point for conducting various planning studies and transmission reliability assessments in 2009.
+NYISO expects to use these base cases as a starting point for conducting various planning studies and transmission reliability assessments in 2011.